 Education program allowance

 The Western Australian Department of Education provides an allowance to assist eligible families with secondary schooling costs.
-The Education Program Allowance will be paid directly to the college and will be applied to voluntary contributions for Years 7 – 10.
-For those parents/guardians who elect to pay their clothing allowance to the college these funds will be deducted from the Compulsory Charges first and then Voluntary Contributions.
+The Education Program Allowance will be paid directly to the college and will be applied to charges in the first instance, with any residual to be applied to the voluntary contributions (for years 7-10).
 For Year 11 & 12 students in receipt of the allowance, the funds will be applied directly to Compulsory Charges.
 The allowances below are available to secondary students providing the eligibility criterion is met.
-Education Program Allowance Applications close Thursday 6 April 2023. https://concessions.communities.wa.gov.au/Concessions/Pages/Secondary-Assistance-Scheme.aspx
+Education Program Allowance Applications close Thursday 28 March 2024. https://concessions.communities.wa.gov.au/Concessions/Pages/Secondary-Assistance-Scheme.aspx

 The allowance consists of two components:

-- $235.00 Education Program Allowance paid directly to the college and applied to voluntary contributions for Years 7 – 10.
-For Year 11 & 12 students in receipt of the allowance, the funds will be applied directly to Compulsory Charges.
+- $235.00 Education Program Allowance paid directly to the college and applied to charges for Years 7 – 12 as stated above.

-- $115.00 Clothing allowance paid directly to the parent/carer or to the college if you wish the money to be allocated towards college charges and contributions.
+- $115.00 Clothing allowance paid directly to the parent/carer or to the college if you wish the money to be allocated towards college compulsory charges.

 ABSTUDY Supplement Allowance